Nihlus86/Nihlus86/README.md

-- 👋 Hi, I’m Ábel, also known as @Nihlus86
+- 👋 Hi, I’m Ábel.
 - 👀 I’m interested in programming, web developement, computer games, ice-hockey, and many other things.
 - 🌱 I’m currently learning web development.
-I've got a high school exam from IT: incl. bit of a Python programming.
+I've got a high school exam from IT, and gained access to a University learning Software Engineering.